 This independent travel writer spent months on end in unexplored regions of the world and is more interested in authentic experiences that she is the ability to bra about them.

-Moreover, you don’t have to be a nomad to appreciate Nath’s illustrative prose.
+You don’t have to be a nomad to appreciate Nath’s illustrative prose.
 This book will take you to the furthest corners of the world without requiring you to leave the safety and comfort of your recliner.
+It will prove its place on your reading list of women’s adventure books.

 We get it.
 Hanging off the side of a mountain isn’t for everybody.